 Anyhow, she had trouble with him.
-And she had such trouble with him, she went to Mass and, when we would go home in the car, she would drive the car, she would kind of complain about him: Father this, Father that.
+And she had such trouble, whenever she went to Mass, when we would go home in the car (she would drive the car), she would kind of complain about him: Father this, Father that.

-And I said, “Oh, yeah, he’s the best preacher we have had.”
+And I said, “Oh, yeah, he’s the best preacher we’ve ever had.”
 Building him up.